 Previous open-source projects have included: (1) an optical imaging system to capture images in low-light aquatic habitats using only ambient light, (2) a low-cost (< $1,000) underwater passive acoustic recorder that can be calibrated, and (3) a rapid method to map the three-dimensional structure of kelp forests using an off-the-shelf “fish finder”.

-Behaviors associated with sound production by marine animals, especially amongst fishes, are poorly characterized.
-Moreover, knowledge of the environmental factors and ecological constraints which may modify, or hinder signal transmission and detection is lacking, but crucial for implementing effective conservation strategies and mitigating the impact of anthropogenic activities on marine life.
-Our focus is the development of automated signal processing tools that exploit the coherence of propagating acoustic waves to enhance the performance of sensing arrays to detect, classify, and locate biological transient sounds.
+Behaviors associated with sound production by marine animals, especially amongst fishes, are still poorly characterized.
+Understanding how environmental conditions and habitat structure shape signal propagation and detection is essential for effective conservation and for mitigating anthropogenic impacts.
+Our focus is on statistical signal processing methods that exploit the spatial/temporal coherence of propagating waves to improve array performance for detection, classification, and localization of transient sounds in shallow, noisy, multipath environments.

 We are currently working on two projects: (1) a generalized power-law detector to automatically find transient, low-frequency sounds in a wide range of ocean noise conditions, and (2) investigating the hypothesis that kelp forests act as an acoustic refuge for sound-producing fish.